Archive for March 26, 2012

 Still, it’s not impossible.
 Berne had already arranged some dates before signing his record deal with ECM for Snakeoil (reviewed here).
 So, he’d done the legwork, but having ECM’s backing certainly helped in terms of audience size, he says.

 So it was that I got to see Berne and Snakeoil play Yoshi’s in Oakland last month.
 I keyed on in Oscar Noriega‘s clarinet more that I did on my first CD listens.This might have been at the sacrifice of Matt Mitchell‘s piano, which I tended to notice less.
 Ches Smith, who played in so many Bay Area ensembles before leaving for New York, got huge whoops and applause when he was introduced on stage, and he didn’t disappoint.
 I don’t think he brought the tympani that he uses on the CD, but he did have a wide array of tricks and traps, including a vibraphone.

 I had a great time, of course.
 It feels like I just saw Berne at Yoshi’s, performing with Michael Formanek.
 That’s two shows in a span of less than a year, with a longshot possibility of catching the trio of Berne, Jim Black, and Nels Cline in May.
 Apparently, I’m on another hot streak.
 Don’t tell my wife.

 Yoshi’s doesn’t allow videotaping, so I’m not aware of video of this show.
 Below are videos of a couple of other recent Snakeoil appearances.
 The first is of better sound and video quality, despite some moments of shaky camera work.
+[It’s now been taken down, possibly the result of one too many unauthorized tapings.]
 The second (“Scanners”) is shorter and more “home-video,” but you get to hear Berne make a crack about cracks about Oregon.